MissBellum/29-Pomodoro-app/README.md

-⏳ Pomodoro Timer App
+# ⏳ Pomodoro Timer App
 Welcome to the Pomodoro Timer App!
-This simple and intuitive application helps you boost your productivity using the Pomodoro Technique, built with Python's Tkinter.
+This simple application helps you boost your productivity using the Pomodoro Technique, built with Python's Tkinter.

 # Features
 - Work Sessions: Customize and start your work sessions.